|Accomodation||Hotel/Lodge/ Tea House during the trek|

 All foreigners except Indians, require a visa to enter Nepal.
 Visa is available on arrival at the Tribhuvan international airport.
 Visa can be extended at the central immigration office www.immigratiion.gov.np The visa application will require at least a passport of 6 months’ validity, and a passport size photo.
-The current cost of the visa fee is the US $50 for 30 days which have to be paid in cash on arrival at Tribhuwan International Airport.
+The current cost of the visa fee is the US $50 for 30 days which have to be paid in cash.
 Citizens of China and the SAARC countries will receive a free visa.
-There are certain countries (Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, and Afghanistan)that may not receive the visa on arrival and so you will have to contact your local Nepalese embassy.
+There are certain countries (Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, and Afghanistan)that may not receive a visa on arrival and so you will have to contact your local Nepalese embassy.

 Nepali Rupees (NPR/Rs) is the local currency.

 We can exchange most of the foreign currencies through local banks and legitimate money exchanges in Kathmandu and all over Thamel.
 Small amounts of cash can also be exchanged at the hotel.
 The ongoing rate of exchange is visibly displayed.
 The government of Nepal has banned the import, export, and use of 500 and 1000 Indian Rupee note in Nepal.
 You should ensure that you are not carrying these notes on arrival in Nepal as they will be confiscated and you may also be fined.